RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 The default VPC includes basic security configurations, but for production environments, it's recommended to review and customize firewall rules and other security settings to meet your specific requirements.

+# Custom Mode VPC
+- A custom mode VPC in Google Cloud Platform (GCP) allows you to have full control over your network configuration.
+- Unlike auto mode VPCs, custom mode VPCs do not automatically create subnets in each region.
+- Instead, you manually create subnets with specific IP ranges as needed.
+- This flexibility enables you to design your network to fit your unique requirements, including setting up dual-stack subnets with both IPv4 and IPv6 address ranges.
+- Custom mode VPCs are ideal for production environments where precise network management is crucial.
+- They allow for better integration with existing IP address management schemes and avoid conflicts that can arise with auto mode VPCs.
+- Additionally, custom mode VPCs support advanced features like VPC Network Peering and Shared VPC, providing robust options for connecting and managing multiple networks3.

+# Shared VPC
+- Shared VPC in Google Cloud Platform (GCP) allows an organization to **connect resources from multiple projects** to a **common Virtual Private Cloud (VPC) ** network.
+- This setup enables secure and efficient communication between resources using internal IP addresses.
+- In a Shared VPC, you designate a project as a host project and attach one or more service projects to it.
+The VPC networks in the host project are called Shared VPC networks12.

+Key benefits of Shared VPC include:

+Centralized Network Management: Network resources like subnets, routes, and firewalls are managed centrally in the host project, while service project admins can manage their own resources without impacting the network configuration1.
+Security and Access Control: Shared VPC allows for consistent application of security policies across multiple projects, ensuring that access control is maintained at the network level1.
+Cost Management: Service projects can be used to separate budgeting or internal cost centers, making it easier to track and manage expenses1.
+Shared VPC is ideal for organizations that need to maintain a centralized network infrastructure while allowing different teams or departments to manage their own resources independently1.

+# VPC Peering

+# [ Labs Section ]
+Now, we will do couple of labs.
 # Explore Default VPC
 - Type 'VPC Networks' in the main search bar
 - Under 'VPC Networks', you will see one VPC created for you by default.